sWrAAb/milestone_project_2/README.md

 This Milestone project uses skills learned from fourth and fifth modules of the Full Stack Developer Course, Javascript Fundamentals & Interactive Frontend Development, to build a custom mobile-first fully responsive javascript matching game called <a href="https://swraab.github.io/milestone_project_2/">**Hero Flipoff**</a>.
-The goal of the Hero Flipoff is to provide entertaining game.
+The goal of the Hero Flipoff is to provide an entertaining game that is fun to play.

 ### Functionality of Project